playcanvas/engine/README.md

 ## PlayCanvas Platform

 The PlayCanvas Engine is an open source game engine which you can use to create games or render 3D in the browser.
-In addition to the engine we also make the [PlayCanvas development platform](https://playcanvas.com/) which features a level design tool, asset management and a hosting and publishing service.
+In addition to the engine we also make the [PlayCanvas development platform](https://playcanvas.com/) which features an Visual Editor, asset management, hosting and publishing services.

 ## License